-This section provides for Insurer(s) “stamp” details.
-These indicate each Insurer(s) share of the Lineslip and their reference(s).
+This section provides for insurer(s) “stamp” details.
+These indicate each insurer(s) share of the Line slip and their reference(s).

 General Guidance:

-A stamp condition is defined as one which is built into an Insurer’s stamp and therefore appears on every contract to which that stamp is applied by that Insurer.
+A stamp condition is defined as one which is built into an insurer’s stamp and therefore appears on every contract to which that stamp is applied by that insurer.
 Stamp conditions should be removed and recorded elsewhere in the contract, where there is provision so to do.

-A line condition is defined as one manually applied by Insurers on a contract by contract basis against their written line.
+A line condition is defined as one manually applied by insurers on a contract by contract basis against their written line.
 Certain line conditions that are relevant to the contract and cannot be specified elsewhere may remain in the Security Details section.
 If line conditions are necessary they must not contain acronyms or abbreviations but should state the condition in full, for example “No LOC” should be stated “No Letters of Credit”.
 Refer to C3.6 for details.

-Insurers must not delete the Subscription Agreement section of the contract or use stamp/line conditions that specify “No Subscription Agreement” or “Ex Subscription Agreement” or similar.
+Insurers must not use stamp/line conditions that specify “No Subscription Agreement” or “Ex Subscription Agreement” or similar..
 If there are particular provisions Insurers do not wish to apply to them, these can be explicitly stated against the relevant Subscription Agreement heading or in exceptional circumstances not catered for in the Subscription Agreement, be specified as a line condition.

+In order to reduce the number of incorrectly keyed references, insurers are encouraged to use alpha/numeric structured stamps where available.
+An example of such a stamp is shown below.

 Guidance on specific fields:

 (Re)Insurers Liability

-This heading is not required within the Lineslip contract:
+This heading is not required within the Line slip contract:

-(NOTE: There is no longer a need for a several liability clause within the lineslip contract as each off-slip will contain suitable several liability language).
+(NOTE: There is no longer a need for a several liability clause within the Line slip contract as each insurance bound will contain suitable several liability language).

-Order Hereon
+Order Hereon - Mandatory:

-Mandatory:

-The percentage of contract order needs to be clearly specified.
-Also Contract Closings should be specified i.e. whether the signed lines are percentages of the whole or percentages of the contract’s order.
-This heading should be completed in the format X% of Y%.
-Both percentages must be completed on all contracts.
+It is expected that the percentage of contract order on a Line slip agreement will be 100% of the whole.

-Basis of Written Lines
+Basis of Written Lines - Mandatory:

-Mandatory:

-The basis on which subscribing Insurers’ written lines are applied to the order.
-There are typically three variations that may be used:
+The basis on which subscribing insurers’ written lines are applied to the Line slip order.
+There are typically two variations that may be used:

 Percentage of Whole.

-Percentage of Order.

 Part of Whole (Can only be used where orders are expressed as monetary amounts and not percentages).

-Not all written lines are currently expressed as percentages; some are expressed as monetary amounts; Units or “per mille”.
+Not all written lines are currently expressed as percentages; some are expressed as monetary amounts; units or “per mille”.
 For ease of understanding, it is preferable that written lines are expressed as percentages of whole or order.
-In cases where it may be more appropriate to express lines in other ways, this must be clearly expressed against the written lines in the Security Details section of the Lineslip.
+In cases where it may be more appropriate to express lines in other ways, this must be clearly expressed against the written lines in the Security Details section of the Line slip.

-No further information other than the basis of written lines, expressed as stated above, should be entered under this heading.
+No further information, should be entered under this heading.

-Basis of Signed Lines
+Basis of Signed Lines - Conditional:

-Conditional:

 Required where this differs from the basis of written lines.

-For ease of understanding, it may be preferable that signed lines should total to 100% rather than to the order percentage.
-In cases where it may be more appropriate to have signed lines that total to the order percentage, the relationship between the signed lines and the order needs to be clear.
+Signed lines should total 100%.

 This heading is only required where the basis differs from the basis of written lines.
-Typically the Basis of Signed Lines will be the same as the Basis of Written Lines, however this new Lineslip heading is provided for when there is a need to vary the basis for the signed lines.
-The heading Basis of Signed Lines may therefore be added as required, immediately under the Basis of Written Lines heading in the Security Details section of the Lineslip.
+Typically the Basis of Signed Lines will be the same as the Basis of Written Lines, however this Line slip heading is provided for when there is a need to vary the basis for the signed lines.
+The heading Basis of Signed Lines may therefore be added as required, immediately under the Basis of Written Lines heading in the Security Details section of the Line slip.